 When it comes to security systems, most of you know the basics.
-Door and window contacts, motion detectors, and fire protection make up most home security systems.
+Door and window contacts, motion detectors, and fire detection make up most home security systems.
 However, security systems have come a long way during this age of home automation.
-Security systems do a better job than ever protecting your home.
+Security systems do a better job than ever keeping an eye on your home.
 What’s more, they allow you to control your devices and appliances while you’re away.
 Many homeowners have begun using their security system to turn their secure home into a smart home.
 Here’s a look at some security and home automation-related devices that you may have never thought about adding to your security system.

 1. A Cell Dialer for Wireless Communication